animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-This feature of Spring Data for Apache Geode (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the Apache Geode configuration meta-data comes from the network through a Locator,
+This feature of Spring Data for GemFire (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the Apache Geode configuration meta-data comes from the network through a Locator,